libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 The libp2p Noise Specification allows the Noise handshake process to carry early data.
 [Noise-Early-Data] is carried in the second and third message of the XX handshake pattern as illustrated in the following message sequence chart.
 The second message carries early data in the form of a list of multiplexers supported by the responder, ordered by preference.
 The initiator sends its supported multiplexer list in the third message to the responder.

-After the Noise handshake process is fully done, the initiator and responder will both process the received early data and select the multiplexer to be used, they both iterate through the responder's preferred multiplexer list in order, and if the multiplexer is also supported by the initiator, that multiplexer is selected.
-If no mutually supported multiplexer is found, the multiplexer negotiation process MUST fall back to multistream -selection protocol.
+For security reasons the early data is not processed until the Noise handshake is finished.
+After the Noise handshake process is fully done, the initiator and responder will both process the received early data and select the multiplexer to be used.
+They both iterate through the responder's preferred multiplexer list in order, and if the multiplexer is also supported by the initiator, that multiplexer is selected.
+If no mutually supported multiplexer is found, the multiplexer negotiation process MUST fall back to multistream-selection protocol.

 Example: Noise handshake between peers that have a mutually supported multiplexer.
     Initiator supports: ["/yamux/1.0.0", "/mplex/6.7.0"]
     Responder supports: ["/mplex/6.7.0", "/yamux/1.0.0"]